wso2-attic/kubernetes-artifacts/wso2brs/README.md

     - Execute `undeploy.sh` .
           + `./undeploy.sh`

-* The `undeploy.sh` script has the following profiles defined to be undeployed.
+* The `undeploy.sh` script has the following profiles that will be undeployed by default..
 If it is required to undeploy any other profile, then it can be added to the `product_profiles` with a space as the separator.
     - `product_profiles=(default manager worker)`